Florence Nightingale needs me.

 She took hold of his leg and pulled but could not free it from under the horse.
 Maximilian groaned.
 His agonized cry spurred her on.
 The pain from his shattered leg must be unbearable.
 She lay on her back and wriggled forward until both feet were on Neptune’s side.
 She again took up Maximilian’s leg and pushed and pulled.
 For a moment, nothing happened, then slowly, the leg came free.

-Bernice picked up Maximilian's sabre and held it out in front of her.
+Bernice took up Maximilian's sabre with two hands and held it in front of her.
+Fearlessly, defiant.

 “What is a woman doing on the field of battle?”